 In a world where data is abundant, Gen Z’ers are born to be independent.

-You can call them the ‘Do-It-Yourself generation’.
+Perhaps a distinct item in the Gen Z labor force trends is the trait of becoming the ‘Do-It-Yourself generation’.
 If they want to do something, they search Google or videos on YouTube.
 For the Gen Z’ers, if it’s in the internet, it’s doable.

 Just as Gen Z has unique characteristics, they have similarities not only to the millennials, but also to other generations, too.
 The Boomers can relate to their competitive spirit.
 Their parents, the Gen X’ers, passed on their love for their own space.
 As for the millennials, they both choose companies to work for in terms of transparency.
 They also prefer companies who can fast track their way to success.
 Here in the Philippines, they come flocking in BPO companies.